pmcgee69/Comp_Dirs_with_Spring4D/README.md

 # Comp_Dirs_with_Spring4D
 Compare two directories, using features of Spring4D

-Function ideas teach us to map and fold functions over data-structures; to zip lists together; and evaluate lazily.
+Functional ideas teach us to map and fold functions over data-structures; to zip lists together; and evaluate lazily.

 When a friend put forward the idea of comparing directory structure versions, I immediately thought of Zip ... but ZipByValue, not ZipByIndex.